hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 [import-tfconfig]: /docs/enterprise/sentinel/import/tfconfig.html
 [import-tfplan]: /docs/enterprise/sentinel/import/tfplan.html

--> To reiterate, this import works with the Terraform state that _currently exists_ at plan time, not what it will look like _after_ the plan is applied.
+-> Note: To reiterate, this import works with the Terraform state that _currently exists_ at plan time, not what it will look like _after_ the plan is applied.
 This means that resources that have not been created yet (and hence, can have no state) will not be present in the namespaces in this import.
-If you are looking for something state-like but also contains future data, see the [`applied`][import-tfplan-applied] resource namespace value in the `tfplan` import.
+If you are looking for something state-like that also contains future data, see the [`applied`][import-tfplan-applied] resource namespace value in the `tfplan` import.